2017-FA-ITECH190-intro-to-cs/lab-2-a-table-for-one-coeagle/README.md

 ## Lab 2 - A Table

-**Purpose:** This purpose of this lab is to expand on basic \textit{HTML}, adding use of tables and inline style attributes.
+**Purpose:** This purpose of this lab is to expand on basic _HTML_, adding use of tables and inline style attributes.

 **Instructions:** Create an web page which will outline a fictional student class schedule.
 The columns should be the days of the week, and the rows should be the hours of the day.
 Tags you should utilize include &lt;table&gt;, &lt;tr&gt;, &lt;th&gt;, and &lt;td&gt;.
 You should also use appropriate inline and embedded styles, as discussed in class.
 Here is the schedule that you will render: